Fairness in Women's Sports Act: Background

-Transgender athletes experienced social prejudice and disparity in sports participation, which led to mental health issues and increased suicide rates, according to a meta-analysis of the 12 papers in this study.
-7152 (33%) of the 21,565 study participants experienced prejudice when it came to playing sports and receiving medical treatment; this is a rate of 0.61 (95% confidence interval [CI]: 0.35, 0.81).
-However, 0.39 (95% CI: 0.19, 0.65) of the athletes were transgender and reported feeling accepted and supported by their teams.
-These findings showed notable distinctions in the treatment of transgender athletes in medical facilities and throughout their participation in sports.
+In 2003 the International Olympic Committee issued its first set of guidelines regarding transgender participation in sports.
+It required that transgender athletes undergo gender reassignment surgery followed by at least two years of hormone therapy in order to be eligible for competition.
+In 2016, the IOC revised its guidelines to remove the requirement for surgery and all restrictions on female-to-male transgender athletes.
+Male-to-female transgender athletes were required to prove their testosterone levels below 10 nanomols per liter for at least a year prior to competing.
+In November 2021, the IOC removed the testosterone cut off.
+Instead, it recommended each sport design their own rules, including banning transgender competitors if necessary.

+In March 2026, the IOC issued a new policy banning transgender women from competing in women's events.
+The IOC said women's events would be restricted to "biological females" whose sex would be determined by a mandatory gene test.

-Scientific background
+Scientific basis

 Alison Heather, a professor of physiology at the University of Otago in New Zealand studied the physiological differences between biological females and biological males and how gender-affirming hormone therapy affects those differences.
 She asserts there are immutable differences between the sexes in the brain, skeletal structure, and cardiorespiratory system and differences in muscle mass, strength, and aerobic capacity which can be modified through hormone therapy.
 Heather attributes these cardiorespiratory differences to the levels of testosterone exposure in the first years of life.
 While accounting for sex variation, cisgender women have a 10-12% smaller lung capacity than cisgender men and a shorter diaphragm.
 Similarly, a cis woman's heart is 85% the size of a cis man's heart.
 Additionally, Heather found biological males have an advantage in spatial ability, visual memory tasks, and perception.
 When compared with trans women after a year of estrogen therapy, there was no decrease in these cognitive advantages.
 Prolonged estrogen therapy can diminish some of these advantages.
 Heather also found that estrogen therapy cannot alter skeletal structure, but it does diminish muscle mass.

 The British Journal of Sports Medicine published research by Dr. Timothy Roberts, Joshua Smalley, and Dale Ahrendt, MD. which examined the effects of gender-affirming hormone therapy on the athletic performance of trans men and trans women in the U.S. Air Force.
 They found prior to hormone therapy transgender women performed 31% more push ups, ran 1.5 miles 12% faster than cisgender women, and performed 15% more sit-ups.
 After two years of hormone therapy, trans women had no advantage in push-ups or sit-ups but maintained a 12% advantage in running.
 Additionally, prior to hormone therapy, transgender men accomplished 43% fewer push-ups than cis men and ran the 1.5 miles approximately 15% slower.
 After one year of hormone therapy, there was no difference between cis men and trans men in push-ups or run times, but trans men accomplished more sit-ups on average than cisgender men.